sleepymustache/basic/README.md

 * **[Routing](http://www.sleepymustache.com/documentation/class-Sleepy.Router.html)** -
     A very basic routing class that allows you to build database driven applications.

-### The Module System
+### Understanding the Module System

-Enabling and disabling modules is handled vis the folder structure.
-There is a */app/module/** folder that contains 2 subdirectories called */app/module/enabled* and */app/module/disabled*.
+Enabling and disabling modules is handled by the folder structure.

+There is a */app/module/** folder that contains 2 subdirectories named */app/module/enabled* and */app/module/disabled*.
 To enable a module move it to the */app/module/enabled* folder.
 Conversely, you can disable a module by moving it to the */app/module/disabled* folder.

 ### Available Modules

 Modules use *hook points* to inject functionality into your application and modify data.

 * **CSS Compress** -
-    Compressed the output CSS only if the application is in the "LIVE" environment.
+    Compresses the output CSS only if the application is in the "LIVE" environment.

 * **[Navigation](http://www.sleepymustache.com/documentation/namespace-Module.Navigation.html)** -
     Creates a UL based on a JSON object that can be used for navigation.